jrnewton/tapedeck-api/IDEAS.md

-# Provide a Web App that will archive MP3 audio streams
+# A web app that will archive MP3 audio streams

 ## Archive an existing stream archive
 Copy/paste a stream archive URL (m3u format).